royborgen/dockercheck/README.md

 ## Prerequisites

-- User with SSH access to remote docker hosts
+- SSH access to remote docker hosts
 - User must have permissions to execute docker commands on the docker host.

 ## Usage